About The ADBA

-Our association continues to grow in the U.S.A. and other countries overseas.
+Our association continues to grow in the USA and internationally.
 The American Dog Breeders Association Inc. is the largest registration office of the American Pit Bull Terrier.
-The A.D.B.A. registered American Pit Bull Terrier is the #1 breed of dog exhibited in the U.S.A. today, through conformation dog shows and weight pulling events sponsored by the American Dog Breeders Show Inc.
+The ADBA registered American Pit Bull Terrier is the #1 breed of dog exhibited in the USA today, through conformation dog shows, weight pull, and Top Dog Athletic events.